Private, In-Home Tutoring in Acushnet, Massachusetts

 Acushnet, Massachusetts Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Acushnet students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Acushnet students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Acushnet Public Schools contain Acushnet Elementary School and Albert F. Ford Middle School.
 Students who reside in Acushnet attend high school in either New Bedford or Fairhaven.
 Acushnet Public Schools have implemented the Common Core Standards.
 Several middle school teachers have webpages that explain what students are doing in class.
 These include seventh grade social studies, health, seventh grade math, computers, art, fifth grade science, eighth grade science, and music.
 The district is highly dedicated not only to teaching students with an understanding of the various learning styles brought to their class.
 The learning objectives that provide the basis for each lesson is also provided.